We had a good online demonstration game on Sunday for Sophia Brandt. Chris Tregenza ran one of the system’s introductory adventures.

 The other major change from the quick start guide is Sierra Red’s distribution of meta-character points.
 You can rearrange these to suit you character build.
 In my case, with only one static skill advantage and my tendency to use path advantages infrequently; I’ve one less static potential and an additional free resist.
 This will make Sierra Red much more dangerous in combat as I’ll have to spend less potential in defending myself.

 How did the character do?
 Quite well.
 He was able to avoid taking any damage in the early encounters.
 How well he’ll do in larger more dangerous encounters remains to be seen.
-You can find the character sheet here [link].

 Image Credit – Ninja by Helen Haden – CC-BY-NC-2.0